itsbhupendrasingh/nuttyfi/README.md

-# NuttyFi 2.0 — Arduino Boards Package for ESP8266 (by SME Dehradun)
+# NuttyFi 2.0 — Arduino Boards Package for NuttyFi (by SME Dehradun)

 Make your **NuttyFi 2.0** boards first‑class citizens in the Arduino IDE via Boards Manager.

 ## Install in Arduino IDE 2.x